Last updated: March 20, 2019

 History of the LWCF

 The Land and Water Conservation Fund (LWCF) is intended to create and maintain a nationwide legacy of high quality recreation areas and facilities and to stimulate non-federal investments in the protection and maintenance of recreation resources across the United States.
 Initially authorized for a 25-year period, the LWCF was extended for another 25 years and expired September 30, 2015.
-The fund was temporarily extended for 3 years in the Consolidated Appropriations Act, 2016, and will expire September 30, 2018.
+The fund was temporarily extended for 3 years in the Consolidated Appropriations Act, 2016, and expired September 30, 2018.
+On March 12, 2019, the Land and Water Conservation Fund was permanently reauthorized.

 In 1958, increasing consciousness of public health and environmental issues and an expanding need for recreational space combined into a bipartisan mandate creating the Outdoor Recreation Resources Review Commission (ORRRC).
 After three years of research, the Commission developed specific recommendations for a national recreation program.
 The ORRRC report of 1961 emphasized that State and local, as well as Federal, governments and the private sector were key elements in the total effort to make outdoor recreation opportunities available.